active-logic/elk/README.md

     → Move((-0.99, 0.00, -0.14))
 ```

-Multiline statements are supported; multi-statement functions are not supported; parentheses (for scoping) are not supported; comments are not supported yet; calculus (2+2) is supported but this may be dropped later; active logic unary/binary ops are supported except unary (+/-).
+Multiline statements are supported; multi-statement functions are not supported; parentheses (for scoping) are not supported; comments are not supported yet; calculus (2+2) is supported but this may be dropped later; active logic unary/binary ops are supported.

 Refer to **issues** (or file an issue) for planned features.